pkk82/bash-wizard/README.md

     # find files in given directory containing a term
     fgr <dir> <term>

-    # display content of files in given directory with given name
+    # display content of files with given name in given directory
-    fca <dir> <file>
+    fca <dir> <filename>

-    # find and remove directories in given directory
+    # find and remove directories with given name in given directory
+    frmd <dir> <dir name>

+    # find and remove files with given name in given directory
-    frm <dir>
+    frmf <dir> <file name>

 ### GIT
     # git pull